audreyt/transcript/2024-09-05-BW-Column-Leave-it-to-the-Experts.md

-# 2024-08-08 BW Column: Leave It to the Experts
+# 2024-09-05 BW Column: Leave It to the Experts

 ### Audrey Tang:

-The Mozilla Foundation recently announced its "Rise25: Leading the Next Wave of AI" list, highlighting 25 individuals, and I am honored to be among them.
+The Mozilla Foundation recently unveiled its "Rise25" list, spotlighting 25 individuals leading the next wave of AI innovation.
+I am honored to be among them.

-The selected individuals share a commitment to "equity," working across various fields with the spirit of open source to address issues such as racial, gender, and economic disparities.
-Whether in technology or business applications, the AI solutions proposed by these honorees are grounded in this principle.
+The selected honorees are united by a shared commitment to equity, applying the open source ethos across various fields to tackle issues like racial, gender, and economic inequality.
+Whether in technology or business, the AI solutions proposed by these individuals are deeply rooted in this principle.

-Open-source platforms are like public libraries—where everyone is equal.
-Utilizing the open-source model is crucial to countering the risk of generative AI being monopolized by tech giants and to promoting resource sharing.
+Open source platforms are akin to public libraries—places where everyone has equal access.
+Leveraging the open-source model is essential to counteract the growing threat of generative AI being monopolized by a few tech giants and to encourage the sharing of resources.

-Why is this important?
-Because as AI models grow larger and require more data, akin to having a bigger brain and reading more books, the cost of training also increases, often becoming affordable only to a few tech companies.
-By open-sourcing foundational models, various sectors can combine their own data and customize AI systems according to their needs, creating solutions that better meet real-world demands.
+Why is this crucial?
+As AI models become larger and require more data—much like how a larger brain needs more books to read—the cost of training these models rises steeply, often becoming feasible only for a few large tech companies.
+By open sourcing foundational models, various industries can pool their data and tailor AI systems to meet specific needs, resulting in solutions better suited to real-world challenges.

-For example, this year's Rise25 honoree, Peter Gault, emphasizes close collaboration with educators through his open-source initiative, Quill.org.
-Gault’s platform uses AI to provide free resources for students to improve their reading and writing skills, while also offering high-quality curriculum content to teachers, giving students with limited resources greater learning opportunities.
+For example, one of this year's Rise25 honorees, Peter Gault, demonstrates the power of collaboration with educators through his open source project, Quill.org.
+Gault’s platform leverages AI to provide free tools for students to improve their reading and writing skills while offering teachers high-quality curriculum content.
+This helps level the playing field, giving students with limited resources greater opportunities to learn.

-Quill brings together a group of K-12 teachers to create the content they need.
-Quill's Teacher Advisory Council (TAC), with over 300 members, tests every learning activity before it is launched, building a vast sample of real classroom scenarios to guide AI development.
-This approach ensures that AI-generated feedback is relevant to classroom needs, making it a practical tool.
-In contrast, many generative AI systems led by technical teams often provide direct answers when students struggle, failing to effectively address students' learning needs.
+Quill collaborates closely with K-12 teachers to develop the content for classrooms.
+The platform’s Teacher Advisory Council (TAC), composed of over 300 members, tests every learning activity before it is released, using real-world scenarios to guide AI development.
+This ensures that AI-generated feedback is relevant to the needs of teachers and students, making it a practical and effective tool.
+In contrast, many generative AI systems created by tech teams tend to offer direct answers, which doesn’t always address the underlying learning gaps of students.

-Currently, Quill is limited to English usage.
-Fortunately, many in Taiwan are also dedicating their efforts to open-source models, datasets, and evaluation systems.
-A great example of this is the "TAiwan Mixture of Experts (Project TAME)," a collaborative effort between industry experts from chemical engineering, electronics, healthcare, content creation, and law, working with a team from National Taiwan University.
+Currently, Quill’s services are available only in English.
+In Taiwan, there are also ongoing efforts to develop open source models, datasets, and evaluation systems.
+One standout example is the "TAiwan Mixture of Experts (Project TAME)," a collaborative initiative involving experts from various fields such as chemical engineering, electronics, healthcare, content creation, and law, alongside a team from National Taiwan University.

-In the education sector, projects like the Taiwan Knowledge Base (ATK) open-source initiative cover a wide range of topics including history, culture, politics, education, and current events.
-These projects are curated and validated by educators and subject matter experts, ensuring that AI tools align with local contexts and are more accessible to the public.
+In the educational sphere, open source initiatives like the Awesome Taiwan Knowledge (ATK) cover a broad array of subjects, including history, culture, politics, education, and current affairs.
+These projects are curated and validated by educators and subject matter experts, ensuring that AI tools align with local contexts and remain accessible to the general public.

-As discussions continue on whether generative AI is merely a passing trend, those committed to open source are gradually tackling previously unsolvable problems, laying the groundwork for a more equitable and inclusive future.
+While debates continue about whether generative AI is just a passing trend, those dedicated to the open-source approach are steadily solving previously insurmountable challenges, paving the way for a more equitable and inclusive future.

 > (Interview and Compilation by Hsin-Ting Fang.
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en))